Blue Labour: Overview

 Marcel Stoetzle describes Blue Labour as "a form of 'lower case', socially-minded conservatism".
-Blue Labour rejects social progressivism, arguing that the strategy pursued by Labour to win over the progressive middle classes made the party technocratic and isolated them from the alienated and cultural working class.
+Blue Labour rejects progressivism, arguing that the strategy pursued by Labour to win over the progressive middle classes made the party technocratic and isolated them from the alienated and cultural working class.
 Blue Labour seeks to reorient the party towards ethical socialism, and reject the legacy of New Labour.
 Blue Labour rejects statist and materialist conceptions of socialism, and instead promotes a conservative concept of 'the Good Society' rooted in localism and communitarianism; its approach to social and cultural issues has been described as "faith, family and flag".
 James Avis describes the philosophy of Blue Labour as follows:

 Radical conservatism [blue Labour] shares this sense of loss, of a degradation of human labour under the conditions of a profitmaximizing capitalism.
 It supports the aspiration for an economy that can better respect work-related identities and sources of personal meaning… By contrast, an economy which seeks to maximize profit will produce a gravely imbalanced society where the plurality of proper social goals and values get subordinated to the creation of an investible surplus.

-PoliticsHome described Blue Labour as "pro-worker" and "anti-woke".
+PoliticsHome described Blue Labour as both "pro-worker" and "anti-woke".
 Dan Carden, who founded the Blue Labour caucus in 2025, denounces progressive politics as "incredibly damaging", arguing that it threatens communities and erodes social institutions such as trade unions and churches.
-Jonathan Hinder summarized the political agenda of Blue Labour as "bold, left-wing economic policies, much lower immigration, a complete rejection of divisive identity politics, and proudly reclaiming our patriotism."
+Jonathan Hinder summarised the political agenda of Blue Labour as "bold, left-wing economic policies, much lower immigration, a complete rejection of divisive identity politics, and proudly reclaiming our patriotism."

 Blue Labour strongly supports protectionism and reindustrialisation, and the MPs of the caucus praised Donald Trump for protecting American industries and ensuring 'secure borders'.
-The founder of Blue Labour, Maurice Glasman, praised Trump and Reform UK for their social policies and resonating with the working-class electorate, but criticized their economic policies, stating that "all of this is worthless unless you're actually pro-worker and pro-trade union."
+The founder of Blue Labour, Maurice Glasman, praised Trump and Reform UK for their social policies and resonating with the working-class electorate, but criticised their economic policies, stating that "all of this is worthless unless you're actually pro-worker and pro-trade union."
 Blue Labour MPs identify as socially right-of-centre, and Carden stated that he does not mind being called socially conservative.